 –Gregg Hartvigsen & Meredith Drake, Homeowners

 In addition to preparing for work on the construction site, students prepare for life by working on our permaculture property and in our kitchen.
-Here we learn traditional homesteading/self-sufficiency skills through landscaping, gardening, and tending livestock.
-Students prepare each meal, preserve our surplus, and discover the economic, nutritional, and psychological benefits of being involved with their food.
-We keep busy through every season as we plant and harvest the fruit of our work in the forms of fresh vegetables, apple cider, maple syrup, and more.
+Here we learn sustainability skills through landscaping, gardening, and tending livestock.
+Students prepare meals, preserve our surplus, and discover the economic, nutritional, and psychological benefits of being involved with their food.
+We keep busy through every season as we plant, harvest, preserve, and EAT the fruit of our work in the forms of fresh vegetables, apple cider, maple syrup, kombucha, and more.

 Lagom Landing provides a holistic educational opportunity that supports individualized development of mind, body, and spirit.
 Staff and students are committed to supporting one another’s growth.
 As a community we hold each other accountable, push each other to try new things and to do our best, and forgive each other’s failures while learning from our own.

 Over 9 months, all of our students grow to become leaders in their own lives.

 This includes developing many skills, from communication to personal finance.
 With the freedom to pursue self-selected goals, and to self-design an independent internship, students embrace the challenge of building their lives.

 See life from a new angle on our extended field trips!

 Our program includes reflective retreats in places such as the Adirondack Mountains, and Kentucky’s Red River Gorge.
 Students expand their horizons and their ideas about the world and their place in it.
 In the spirit of Lagom, these trips often balance work with play, as we try to give back and have fun wherever we go.